jaschwanda/wordpress-solutions/README.md

 ### TinyMCE Installation
 Go to the /extractions/tinymce_5.7.1/tinymce/js/tinymce folder and copy everything to the tinyMCE folder.

+## Debugging ##
+Some notes to help debugging some WordPress issues.

 ## License ##
 > WordPress-Solutions is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.